lordzac/alx-higher_level_programming/0x0A-python-inheritance/README.md

 - Write a function that returns True if the object is an instance of a class that inherited (directly or indirectly) from the specified class ; otherwise False.
 - Write an empty class BaseGeometry.
 - Write a class BaseGeometry (based on 5-base_geometry.py).
+- Write a class BaseGeometry (based on 6-base_geometry.py).